 v.
-All not-nontributary Denver Basin groundwater in the Dawson aquifer, and all groundwater in the nontributary Denver, Arapahoe and Laramie-Fox Hills aquifers underlying each Lot are likewise to be deeded, assigned and transferred to the overlying Lot Owner on a prorata-per-acre basis, and may be used in said Lot Owner’s sole and complete discretion, subject to the terms and conditions of this Declaration and the Augmentation Plan.
+All not-nontributary Denver Basin groundwater in the Dawson aquifer, and all groundwater in the nontributary Denver, Arapahoe and Laramie-Fox Hills aquifers underlying each Lot are likewise to be deeded, assigned and transferred to the overlying Lot Owner and may be used in said Lot Owner’s sole and complete discretion, subject to the terms and conditions of this Declaration and the Augmentation Plan.
+As depicted on Exhibit A, Lot 1 shall receive 480 acre-feet of Dawson aquifer water, 305 acre-feet of Arapahoe aquifer water, and 190 acre-feet of Laramie-Fox Hills aquifer water.
+Lot 2 shall retain or receive 566.6 acre-feet of Denver aquifer groundwater, 392.2 acre-feet of Denver aquifer groundwater, and 236.5 acre-feet of Laramie-Fox Hills aquifer groundwater.

 vi.
 The not-nontributary Dawson, and the nontributary Denver, Arapahoe, and Laramie-Fox Hills water rights conveyed to each Lot Owner, as described in this Paragraph 1.B., and return flows therefrom, shall not be sold, leased or otherwise used for any purpose inconsistent with the Augmentation Plan decreed in Case No. 20CW3077 and this Declaration, and shall not be separated from the transfer of title to the land, and shall not be separately conveyed, bartered or encumbered.